Head into the beautiful Texas Hill Country, specifically Burnet County, and you are instantly introduced to the gorgeous Highland Lakes of Texas.

 Our summers are hot and sticky, making it perfect for water activities, while our winters are generally mild; Texas can also get down to freezing or below in the winter, so always check the weather.

 Marty and I embarked on our getaway in the spring and were delighted to see that the Texas bluebonnets were in full bloom.

 Of course, so was all of the other vegetation in the area.
 The trees were coming to life with fresh, new buds, and the warmer days were perfect for exploring and being outside!

 Where to Stay in the Highland Lakes

-The Highland Lakes of Texas is full of unique places to stay.
-There are boutique hotels, individual guesthouses, and campsites, just to name a few.
+The Highland Lakes of Texas are full of unique places to stay.
+There are boutique hotels, individual guesthouses, and campsites, to name a few.

 Lucky for us, our trip included the opportunity to stay at one of the unique properties in this area.

 Our accommodations for the weekend were at the incredible Canyon of the Eagles Resort.
 The resort is located about 25 minutes from Burnet, and about 4 hours southwest of Dallas-Fort Worth, making it a great getaway from Dallas.